electro-logic/Oscilloscope/README.md

 Rigol oscilloscope support Virtual Instrument Software Architecture (VISA) standard for configuring, programming, and troubleshooting instrumentation systems.

-To create software that support VISA devices you need to install the NI-VISA SDK from http://www.ni.com/download/ni-visa-17.5/7220/en/:
+To create software that support VISA devices you need to install the NI-VISA SDK:

 Assembly referenced by OscilloscopeLib are located into: